itscoltonhicks/Windows-OS-Administration/README.md

 <img width="650" alt="Computer Management view" src="https://github.com/user-attachments/assets/35298c7f-02d3-43fa-b9fa-a8469d19c2ee">

-Expand Local Users and Groups by clicking on it.
-Then click on the Users folder to display a list of current users.
+Expand "Local Users and Groups" by clicking on it.
+Then click on the "Users" folder to display a list of current users.

 Notice how there are four different user accounts.